 Illegal Art made it possible for people to say things that were left unsaid.
 It is a great opportunity for people to reflect on their lives and share anonymously things that they never had the chance of expressing.

 The art is a wall filled with tightly wrapped paper.
-The red end indicates that someone has written on it and a white end that you are allowed to take and write something of your own.
+The red end indicates that someone has written on it.
+A white end that you are allowed to take and write something of your own.
 People leave their notes anonymous so that there is no judgment or shame from writing how they feel.
 The artist also made it possible for people to enjoy other people’s last words.

 There are several other exhibits to enjoy here, but these were some of the exhibits that stood out to me during my experience.
-This is a great place to come with a friend or two to take a break from being cooped up inside.
+This is a great place to come with friends to take a break from being cooped up inside.

 Wonderspaces make art enjoyable and more accessible to those who do not have the chance to go see some of these pieces.
 Art brings people together and during this time it’s important to have people come together in the safest way possible.